 Natural disasters affect millions of people every year.
 According to the United Nations Office for Disaster Risk Reduction (UNDRR), there were roughly 7250 disasters between 1998 and 2017, killing over 1.3 million people.
 Of those, flooding and storms account for the greatest number of disasters, while earthquakes cause the largest number of deaths; close to 750,000 people died from earthquakes during that period.
 It is also important to note that climate change will likely increase frequency of extreme heat and other extreme weather events in the coming decades.

-Understanding the vulnerability and exposure of a community (defined in About the Data) to a disaster aids in the mitigation, prevention, and management of the disaster, while also providing information to help with response and relief efforts.
+Understanding the vulnerability and exposure of a community to a disaster aids in the mitigation, prevention, and management of the disaster, while also providing information to help with response and relief efforts.
 NASA provides several types of data that support disaster mitigation and response.

 Disaster Data Pathfinders:

 - About the Data

-NASA, in collaboration with other organizations (NOAA, USGS, JAXA, and ESA), has various instruments that provide information for understanding a number of phenomena that cause disasters, including flooding, droughts, cyclonic storms, earthquakes, volcanic eruptions, landslides, and extreme heat events.
+NASA collaborates with other federal entities and international space organizations, including NOAA, USGS, the Japan Aerospace Exploration Agency (JAXA) and Ministry of Economy, Trade, and Industry (METI), and the European Space Agency (ESA), to provide information for understanding a number of phenomena that cause disasters, including flooding, droughts, cyclonic storms, earthquakes, volcanic eruptions, landslides, and extreme heat events.
 NASA also provides socioeconomic datasets to help assess the exposure and vulnerability of a community to one of these disasters.

 The accuracy of NASA's Earth science data products has been assessed over a widely distributed set of locations and time periods via several ground-truth and validation efforts.
 For more information on this process, view NASA's data maturity levels.

-Datasets referenced in this pathfinder are from sensors shown in the table below, with their spatial and temporal resolutions (alphabetized by sensor name).
-When available, NASA's Land, Atmosphere Near real-time Capability for Earth Observing System (LANCE) provides data to the public within 3 hours of satellite overpass, which allows for near real-time (NRT) monitoring and decision making.
+Datasets referenced in this pathfinder are from satellite and airborne sensors shown in the table below, including their spatial and temporal resolutions.
+Note that many satellites/platforms carry multiple sensors; the table below only lists the primary sensor used in collecting the specified measurement.
+When available, NASA's Land, Atmosphere Near real-time Capability for EOS (LANCE) provides data to the public within three hours of satellite overpass, which allows for near real-time (NRT) monitoring and decision making (sensors from which select datasets are available in LANCE are marked with *).